WISPedia -- the WISPs Encyclopedia: Spin-1

 \subsubsection{Leptophilic $Z'$ \darkmatter}

-\purpose{Building a $Z'$ boson with anomaly-free U(1)’ models with exclusively leptonic gauge charges.} \paper{The model was proposed in Ref.~\cite{He:1991qd}} \bounds{Many bounds have been extracted using various methods, such as neutrino oscillation experiments, \ac{DM} direct detection, solar neutrino, and nuclear reactors~\cite{AxionLimits}.} \comments{The model predicts an extra \ac{BSM} vector mediator that potentially mediates neutrino interactions with the ordinary \ac{SM} particles.
+\purpose{Building a $Z'$ boson with anomaly-free U(1)’ models with exclusively leptonic gauge charges.} \paper{The model was proposed in Ref.~\cite{He:1991qd}} \bounds{Many bounds have been extracted using various methods, such as neutrino oscillation experiments, \ac{DM} direct detection, solar neutrino, and nuclear reactors~\cite{AxionLimits}.
+Furthermore, further constraints from Majoron-type physics apply (see e.g. Ref.~\cite{Fiorillo:2022cdq}).} \comments{The model predicts an extra \ac{BSM} vector mediator that potentially mediates neutrino interactions with the ordinary \ac{SM} particles.
 The mediator is also regarded as a dark photon-like particle that can interact with the $Z$ boson with kinetic mixing or mass mixing terms.}